 Of course, the main key to understanding handwritten Hangeul is to simply read as many texts that have been handwritten, as well as write as often as possible utilizing different handwriting techniques.

-Even if you are primarily practicing by scribbling down your own words, it can provide invaluable experience with learning to understand different handwritten strokes.
+Even if you are primarily practicing by scribbling down your own words, it can provide invaluable experience in learning to understand different handwritten strokes.

-In the below section, we’ve introduced you to some techniques with which you can do this practice.
-Keep them in mind and
+In the below section, we’ve introduced you to some techniques with which you can do some Korean writing practice.

-How can you make your Hangul handwriting look good?
+How can you make your Korean handwriting look good?

 You might have your own ways of practicing Hangeul in terms of how you write.
 However, we’ve also listed the two important things that you should consider below.